 4. What Is the Most Common Reason for Opening Your Own Business?

 There are many reasons why people might be motivated to open their own business.
-Among the most common motivations, 55 percent of respondents said that they were opening their own business because they wanted to be their own boss (Guidantfinancial, 2019).
+Among the most common motivations, 29 percent of respondents said that they were opening their own business because they wanted to be their own boss (Guidant Financial, 2021).

-The next most popular reason for starting your own business includes wanting to pursue your own passion, with 39 percent of respondents choosing this as their primary motivation.
-Other common reasons include dissatisfaction with corporations, finding an opportunity to start your own business, and a lack of preparation for retirement
+The next most popular reason for starting your own business is dissatisfaction with corporate US.
+17 percent of respondents chose this as their primary motivation.
+Other common reasons include wanting to pursue one’s own passions, a presented opportunity, feeling inspired, and simply not feeling ready to retire.

 6. New Generations Are More Likely to Create a Side Business